-Material Conditional.
+Material conditional.
 There are two common symbols for the material conditional: the arrow, ' \rightarrow ', and the horseshoe, ' \supset '.

-Material Biconditional.
+Material biconditional.
 The double-headed arrow, ' \leftrightarrow ', is used in systems that use the arrow to represent the material conditional.
 Systems that use the horseshoe for the conditional typically use the triple bar, ' \equiv ', for the biconditional.

 Quantifiers.
 The universal quantifier is typically symbolized as a rotated 'A', and the existential quantifier as a rotated, 'E'.
 In some texts, there is no separate symbol for the universal quantifier.
 Instead, the variable is just written in parentheses in front of the formula that it binds.
 For example, they might write '(x)P(x)' where we would write ' $\forall x P(x)$ '.
-Appendix A. Symbolic notation negation \neg , ~ conjunction \land , &, • disjunction \lor conditional \rightarrow , \supset biconditional \leftrightarrow , \equiv universal quantifier $\forall x$, (x)
+Some texts also use large versions of our conjunction and disjunction connectives, i.e., ' \land ' and ' \lor ', for the universal and existential quantifier, respectively.
+(The variable is sometimes set as a subscript to these symbols, or even underneath them.)